OakCityLabs/Endpoint/README.md

 #### Initialization

-The tricky thing about the EndpointController is that it needs to interperet errors from the server.
+The tricky thing about the EndpointController is that it needs to interpret errors from the server.
 REST servers often return their errors in JSON format, but it seems every server uses a different set of keys for the error response JSON.
 In order for you, the consumer of the EndpointController class, to define the format of the error messages, the controller class is generic over an EndpointServerError protocol.

 ```swift
 public protocol EndpointServerError: Codable, Equatable {